 1. Managing Increased Sales

-When you think ERP (See definition here), your first thought may be to reduce cost, and that’s true, but don’t neglect to consider what ERP and an integrated CRM can do for sales.
+When you think ERP (See definition here), your first thought may be to reduce cost, and that’s true, but don’t neglect to consider what a connected business ERP with a CRM can do for sales.

 CRM allows your sales team to track their accounts, the way the warehouse tracks inventory.